stakeconomy/solanamonitoring/How to Install TIG Stack.md

-# Monitoring Solana Validator | How to Install your own TIG Monitoring Stack
+# Monitoring Solana Validator | How to Install Telegraf, InfluxDB, and Grafana
-(Telegraf, InfluxDB, and Grafana)

 This post describes howto setup your own local monitoring setup